Eventiva/Eventiva/projects/workflows/.github/discord/SECURITY.md

 # Security Policy

+Please find below the Security Policy as it pertains to our projects and modules.

 ## Supported Versions

 All versions are currently supported for security updates and maintainance.
 Please note this may change after the project reaches version 1.0.0.